LabZDjee/ads1115-config/README.md

 ### Check for Validity of a Configuration Object

-A method tests whether a *configuration object* is valid, as defined above:  `configReg.checkConfigurationObject`
+`configReg.checkConfigurationObject`: a method which tests whether a *configuration object* is valid, as defined above

 This method activity depends on what type of parameter is passed on: